Advancing sex ed for social change since 1964.

-SIECUS asserts that sexuality is a fundamental part of being human, one worthy of dignity and respect.
+SIECUS asserts that sex education is a powerful vehicle for social change.
+We view sexuality as a fundamental part of being human, one worthy of dignity and respect.
 We advocate for the rights of all people to accurate information, comprehensive sexuality education, and the full spectrum of sexual and reproductive health services.
-SIECUS works to create a world that ensures social justice inclusive of sexual and reproductive rights.

-SIECUS envisions an equitable nation where all people receive comprehensive sexuality education and quality sexual and reproductive health services affirming their identities, thereby ensuring their lifelong health and well-being.
+SIECUS envisions an equitable nation where all people receive comprehensive sexuality education and quality sexual and reproductive health services affirming their identities, thereby allowing them to access and enjoy sexual and reproductive freedom, as they define it for themselves.

 - SIECUS recognizes that good sexual and reproductive health is a human right.